kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

     :align: left
     :scale: 75 %

+Panels are widget containers, widgets are items like the Clock, Launchers, System Tray and more!
+These can be placed on each side of your desktop match your workflow.
+For more information, see `Plasma Panels <https://userbase.kde.org/Special:MyLanguage/Plasma#Panels>`_.

 By right-clicking on the desktop once again, you can select Add Panel to get more panels.
 You can left-click the button on the far right side of the panel to alter the properties of the panel, like changing its height or width or adding Widgets, for example.
-For more information, see `Plasma Panels <https://userbase.kde.org/Special:MyLanguage/Plasma#Panels>`_.

 Activities
 ~~~~~~~~~~